fAKe2004/ClownpieceTorch/docs/week1/tutorial.md

 First, make sure that you passed the `grade_all.py` as well as `grade_comprehensive.ipynb`.

 Then, you should write a detailed **report** under `docs/week1`, to describe the challenges you have encountered, how did you solve them, and what are the takeaways.
-(Also, attach the output of `grade_all.py` and the entire `grade_comprehensive.ipynb` with output.)
+(Also, attach the grader summary part from output of `grade_all.py`).
 This report accounts for part of your score.

 Finally zip the entire project folder into lab-week1.zip, and submit to canvas.

-Make sure that the TAs can run the `grade_all.py` and `grade_comprehensive.ipynb` and find your report from your submission.
+Make sure that the TAs can run the `grade_all.py` and `grade_comprehensive.ipynb` (or just leave the running results of ipynb as it is) and find your report from your submission.